Skip to content

 Have you ever visited a website that looks perfect in one browser but completely distorted in another?
 This is a layout discrepancy, a common cross-browser compatibility issue.
 Different browsers render HTML, CSS, and JavaScript slightly differently.
 What looks great in Chrome might appear broken in Firefox or Safari due to variations in how these browsers interpret code.
 For example, something as simple as margin and padding can render differently, throwing off the entire layout.
 Testing ensures your website maintains a consistent visual appearance, regardless of the browser.
 Consider using a CSS reset to minimize these discrepancies from the start.
 GeeksforGeeks explains why cross-browser testing is so important for a seamless user experience.

-Functionality Fails: Why Your Website Might Break
+Why Your Website Might Break in Different Browsers

 Beyond layout, cross-browser testing also uncovers functionality problems.
 A JavaScript function that works perfectly in one browser might fail in another due to differences in JavaScript engines or support for certain features.
 Imagine a critical feature like a contact form or shopping cart malfunctioning in specific browsers—that's a direct hit to your business.
 Thorough testing helps you identify and address these issues, ensuring all your website's features work as expected.